3dcitydb/3dcitydb-docs/source/intro/3dcitydb-scripts.rst

-Includes SQL files about the logical (tables, constraints) and physical (datatypes, indexes) database schema of the 3D City Database exported from the schema modelling tools JDeveloper (Oracle) or pgModeler (PostgreSQL) (with minor changes).
-INSERT statements for the prefilled lookup tables OBJECTCLASS and AGGREGATION_INFO as well as converter functions between table names and objectclass IDs can be found in the OBJECTCLASS subfolder.
+Includes SQL files about the logical (tables, constraints) and physical (datatypes, indexes) database schema of the 3D City Database exported from the schema modelling tools `JDeveloper <https://www.oracle.com/technetwork/developer-tools/jdev/overview/index.html>`_ (Oracle) or `pgModeler <https://pgmodeler.io/>`_ (PostgreSQL) (with minor changes).
+INSERT statements for the prefilled lookup tables `OBJECTCLASS` and `AGGREGATION_INFO` as well as converter functions between table names and objectclass IDs can be found in the OBJECTCLASS subfolder.
 Because of PostgreSQL’s way to handle database schemas the SCHEMA folder contains a few more scripts with stored procedures.
-See next chapter for more details.
+See chapter :doc:`Working with multiple database schemas <../3dcitydb/multi-schema>` for more details.

 **CITYDB_PKG**